Directory

 Ajurumu Store Aboriginal Corporation

-Ajurumu Store Aboriginal Corporation is an Indigenous corporation registered in the Northern Territory, also registered as a charity with the ACNC.
-While specific activities are not detailed, its name suggests it operates a store, likely serving an Indigenous community.
-As an Indigenous corporation and charity, it aims to provide essential services or economic opportunities, contributing to community well-being.
+Ajurumu Store Aboriginal Corporation is an Indigenous corporation and charity that operates a store, likely serving an Indigenous community in the Northern Territory.
+It aims to provide essential services or economic opportunities, contributing to community well-being.
+The corporation's activities are not detailed, but its purpose is to support the local Indigenous community.

 Alloyfold